niraami/dotfiles/.setup/guide.md

 /dev/sda3         /home        ext4          defaults         0      2
 /dev/sda4         none         swap          defaults         0      0
 ```

-***Warning: Kernel name descriptors are not [persistent](https://wiki.archlinux.org/title/Persistent_block_device_naming "Persistent block device naming") and can change each boot, they should not be used in configuration files.***

 To create this file, we're going to use the filesystem structure we've mounted at `/mnt` in the [partitioning](#Partitioning) step & use a handy tool called [`genfstab`](https://man.archlinux.org/man/genfstab.8).
 ```bash